firstcontributions/first-contributions/additional-material/git_workflow_scenarios/additional-material.md

 ### [Removing a branch from your repository](removing-branch-from-your-repository.md)
 This document provides information about how to delete a branch from your repository.
-> Only do these steps after your pull request get's merged.
+> Only do these steps after your pull request gets merged.

 ### [Resolving Merge Conflicts](resolving-merge-conflicts.md)
 This document provides information about how to resolve merge conflicts.